lilab-bcb/cumulus/docs/cellranger/build_refs.rst

 		  - Optional disk space in GB
 		  - 100
 		  - 100
-		* - backend
-		  - Cloud backend for file transfer.
-Available options:

-		    - "gcp" for Google Cloud;
-		    - "aws" for Amazon AWS;
-		    - "local" for local machine.
-		  - "gcp"
-		  - "gcp"
 		* - preemptible
-		  - Number of preemptible tries
+		  - Number of preemptible tries.
+Only works for GCP
 		  - 2
 		  - 2
 		* - awsQueueArn
 		  - The AWS ARN string of the job queue to be used.
-This only works for ``aws`` backend.
+Only works for AWS
 		  - "arn:aws:batch:us-east-1:xxx:job-queue/priority-gwf"
 		  - ""